trackmania-rl/tmrl/readme/Install.md

 The following instructions are for installing `tmrl` with support for the TrackMania 2020 video game.

-You will first need to install [TrackMania 2020](https://www.trackmania.com/) (obviously), and also a small community-supported utility called [Openplanet for TrackMania](https://openplanet.nl/) (the Gym environment needs this utility to compute the reward).
+You will first need to install [TrackMania 2020](https://www.trackmania.com/) (obviously), and also a small community-supported utility called [Openplanet for TrackMania](https://openplanet.nl/) (the Gymnasium environment needs this utility to compute the reward).

 ### Install TrackMania 2020: